timwyse/cooperative_ai/README.md

 ```python
 DEFAULT_PLAYERS = [HUMAN, HUMAN]
 ```
-Currently NANO, MINI, FOUR_1, FOUR_0 are also supported.
-You can see how they are configured in ```constants.py```
+Currently OpenAI models and models using the together.ai are supported.
+Current added models exist in ```player.py```.
+To add new models, include them in ```player.py```.

 2. Run
 ```bash
    python main.py
    ```

-The game will display a grid using ```Pygame```, and human players can use the command line to take turns trading and moving resources.
+The game will display a grid using ```Pygame```, as well as a simple terminal interface.
+Human players can use the command line to take turns trading and moving resources.